MasonWirtz/MasonWirtz.github.io/Publications.md

 > ## In Preparation / Under Contract

 * <u>Wirtz, M. A.</u>, Elspaß, S., Pickl, S., & Niehaus, K. (under contract).
-Geospatial and social influences on pragmatic variation: Testing the limits of ordinal generalized additive modeling.
+Geospatial and social influences on pragmatic variation: Testing the limits of ordinal generalized additive modeling. *Journal of Language Variation and Sociolinguistics* (special issue, edited by Philip C. Vergeiner).

 * Ender, A., & <u>Wirtz, M. A.</u> (under contract).
 In(ter)dependent dialect and standard L2 systems?
 Inter- and intra-individual variation in the acquisition of multivarietal repertoires.
 In L. Rosseel, & E. Zenner (eds.), *Acquiring Language variation: The interaction between world and mind*.